Latur district: Economy

 Latur became one of the important trading hub during the time of Nizams of Hyderabad.
 It is an industrial center as well as agriculture-based economy.
 Latur has become the rising Industrial Hub Of Marathwada.

 Latur is known all over India for the quality and quantity of pulses that it produces especially Pigeon pea.
 Latur is also a major trading center for Urad, Moong and Channa along with Toor.
 Also it is known for trading in Oil Seeds mainly Sun-flower and Soya Bean, kardi (safflower), nutcrackers, locks, brassware, milk powder, ginning and pressing.
 It is also home to several sugar mills like Manjra, Rena, Vikas, Jagruti etc.

 GDVA Per Capita (At Current Price) of Latur district was ₹1,34,634 in 2019–2020.
 This records an increase from the previous number of ₹1,23,044.

 Transport

 Air

-Latur Airport is located near Chincholiraowadi, northwest of Latur city.
+Latur Airport is located between Akharwai and Harangul Bk., northwest of Latur city.
 The Airport was constructed in 1991 by Public Works Department (PWD) and then handed over to MIDC.
 It was upgraded at a cost of nearly Rs.140 million and is being operated on a 99-year lease by Reliance Airport Developers (RADPL).
 There is no scheduled air service currently from latur airport although the airport sees 14 to 16 aircraft movements a month.